niiaz0va/Math-2024-25-Winter/Lecture_Notes/solutions/linear_algebra/martix.md

 y = 2x + b
 $$

-where $ b $ is any y-intercept.
-For example, if $ b = 1 $, the equation of the parallel line is:
+where b is any y-intercept.
+For example, if b = 1 , the equation of the parallel line is:

 $$
 y = 2x + 1
 $$

-### 2. Line Perpendicular to $ y = 2x + 3 $:
+### 2. Line Perpendicular to $y = 2x + 3$:

 Two lines are perpendicular if the product of their slopes is $-1$.
-Let the slope of the perpendicular line be $ m' $.
+Let the slope of the perpendicular line be $m'$.
 The relationship between the slopes of the given line and the perpendicular line is:

 $$
 m \cdot m' = -1
 $$

-Given that the slope of the original line is $ m = 2 $, we solve for $ m' $:
+Given that the slope of the original line is $m = 2$, we solve for $m'$:

 $$
 2 \cdot m' = -1 \quad \Rightarrow \quad m' = -\frac{1}{2}
 $$

-Thus, the slope of the perpendicular line is $ m' = -\frac{1}{2} $.
+Thus, the slope of the perpendicular line is $m' = -\frac{1}{2}$.
 The equation of a perpendicular line can be written as:

 $$
 y = -\frac{1}{2}x + b
 $$

 where $ b $ is any y-intercept.
-For example, if $ b = 4 $, the equation of the perpendicular line is:
+For example, if $b = 4$, the equation of the perpendicular line is:

 $$
 y = -\frac{1}{2}x + 4